zhxf2012/CropImageView/README.md

 ## Installation

+### As Swift Package
 CropImageView is a *swift package*.
- * It can be imported into an app project using Xcode’s new Swift Packages option, which is located within the File menu.
+ * It can be imported into an app project using Xcode’s new Swift Packages option, which is located in the File menu.
- * When asked, use this repository's url: https://github.com/zhxf2012/CropImageView
+ * When asked, use this repository's URL: https://github.com/zhxf2012/CropImageView

-Alternatively, if you're unable to use SPM for some reason, you can import it Manual
+Alternatively, if you're unable to use SPM for some reason, you can import it manually.

-### Manual
+### Manual installation
 Add ` CropImageView.swift` to your project.

 ## Usage
 ### Simple use

     var inputImage: UIImage {
         return UIImage(named: "demo") ??
 UIImage(systemName: "sun.haze.fill")!